Pinoy Family Recipes

 How To Cook Beef Mechado

-In a bowl, combine the beef chunks, soy sauce, and calamansi juice.
-Mix well and let it marinate for at least 30 minutes to 1 hour.
-This helps to infuse the beef with flavor and tenderize it.
+In a bowl, mix beef chunks with soy sauce and calamansi juice.
+Let it sit for at least 30 minutes to 1 hour.
+This step helps tenderize the beef and gives it a good kick of flavor right from the start.

 Beef stewed in tomato sauce shot in close-up.